Become a Patron!

 - A good book to read

 You should easily be able to carry your own bags, and have no more than two when flying.
 I technically have a three-piece set (80L combo roller bag and backpack, a 20L carry-on that perfectly fits the maximum carry-on size requirements for most airlines (and sits neatly on the handle of the big bag), and a small backpack that when empty, clips into the lid of my large pack).
 As I always travel with a heap of camera gear, I need a large carry-on, but when I’m out during the day, I don’t always carry everything with me like a tripod or flash, hence the smaller day-pack.
+Decathlon has tiny bags that fold up and light day packs from only $4.50!

 With Apple or Google maps, you can find your way around most cities easily enough, and even if you’re in a taxi, you can give directions.
 Many hotel booking apps like Agoda include a map and directions in their confirmation email.
+Agoda also doesn’t charge single supplements, all their prices are per room and you can easily see the final price with no hidden extras.

 If you’re on a tight budget, YHA (Youth Hostel Association) is a viable option.
 They’re cheap, clean, will organise local tours and sightseeing, and are an easy place to meet other like-minded travellers.
 I’ve stayed at YHA hostels the world over, and you always know what you’re going to get.
 They often have unique buildings in iconic locations as well.
 They have single-sex and mixed dorms, or you can opt for a private room.
 In Europe they often include breakfast which is a bonus.